-As you can see in the above table, various factors are considered before we can determine the quality of life in Vancouver - which is ranked as "very high."
-Remember, cities will only score well on some factors as the social, economic and environmental aspects constantly evolve and fluctuate.
+As you can see in the above table, various factors are considered before determining the quality of life in Vancouver - which is ranked as "very high."
+Remember, cities will only score well on some factors as the social, economic, and environmental aspects constantly evolve and fluctuate.
 This phenomenon implies that the data is continuously changing as well.

 We, therefore, urge foreign nationals before settling in Canada to conduct the necessary research and seek out the help of an experienced Regulated Canadian Immigration Consultant (RCIC) before making any permanent moves.
-Ease your plight today and get in touch with an RCIC now.
+So ease your plight today and get in touch with an RCIC now.

 Neighborhoods in Vancouver

-If you're looking to settle in Canada, consider good Vancouver neighborhoods that will make settling easy on the bank and general well-being.
+If you want to settle in Canada, consider good Vancouver neighborhoods that will make settling easy on the bank and general well-being.
 Below, we have listed some good neighborhoods in Vancouver with the necessary specs:

-- Estimate rent per month: One-bedroom apartments could rent for around $1,400 to $2,000 per month, while two to three-bedroom apartments can cost around $2,000 per month or more.
+- Estimate rent per month: One-bedroom apartments could rent for around $1,400 to $2,000 per month, while two to three-bedroom apartments can cost around $2,000 or more.

 - Type of housing: Because this neighborhood is one of the most up-market areas, housing can be expensive.
 You can find condos (high-rise units).